 • Alex Ruiz, B.S.ME ’19 — Currently pursuing a Ph.D.in aerospace engineering at UCF.

 NSF awarded 2,076 fellowships this year, 15 of which were awarded to UCF students and alumni.
-All fellows receive a $34,000 annual stipend as well as payment of tuition and fees for three years.
+All Graduate Research Fellows receive a $34,000 annual stipend as well as payment of tuition and fees for three years.
 They also have access to professional development and international research opportunities.
 The goal is to allow students to focus on their research without the worry of college expenses.

 “The benefit of this fellowship is that I will be able to focus whole heartily on my coursework and research, knowing I have the funding behind me,” Ruiz said.
 “The professional development and international research are of great interest to me because I take any chance I get to learn from others and travel abroad.”